 Capital management and deployment is defined in line with Solvency II requirements.
 Monitoring on the capital, quality of capital and the level of capital are in place and are executed on a continuous basis.
-A Capital Management Policy is in place to ensure that capital can be restated and guaranteeing that the elements of equity capital, both at the time of issue and afterwards, are classed appropriately.
+A Capital Management Policy is in place to ensure that the processes and strategies in respect of capital management are appropriate to ensure compliance with the regulatory requirements and ensure an adequate capitalization of ERGO Insurance NV/SA.
 Moreover, the contractual elements of equity capital are checked in order to ensure that they are sufficient and up-to-date.
 A capital management plan is also in place to ensure that the effective needs for capital over the planning period are identified and can be planned and provided for.
 The results of the ORSA are reflected in the overall capital management plan.
-Moreover, the plan includes any dividends to the parent entities that might be given.
 There are clear limitations and controls in place that limit the dividends in case of extraordinary circumstances.
 Finally, capital management takes into account the overall position of Own Funds and the required capital under Solvency II.
 In the very unlikely case that capital drops below pre-defined level, actions are triggered to ensure that capital measures can be taken.